-At Prismatic we take the security of your data very seriously.
-On this page we'd like to outline the practices, policies, and procedures we use to ensure that your data is handled securely.
-If you have any questions about security practices at Prismatic, or if you believe you have found a vulnerability in Prismatic's platform, please reach out to us by emailing email@example.com.
+We take the security of your data very seriously at Prismatic.
+This page is dedicated to providing information about the practices, policies, and procedures we employ to ensure the security of your data.
+If you have any inquiries about our security practices or suspect a vulnerability in our platform, we urge you to contact us at email@example.com.

 All Prismatic websites, APIs, databases, and servers are hosted in data centers run and secured by Amazon Web Services (AWS).
 AWS has a track-record of enforcing industry-leading security policies, which you can read about at https://aws.amazon.com/security/.
 Within AWS, Prismatic places all compute and database servers in a virtual private cloud (VPC) and within private subnets where they are not directly accessible from the public internet.

-Servers that run customers' integrations are placed on a separate, firewalled network segment from the rest of the compute and database infrastructure in order to mitigate risk of malicious users compromising the platform or other customers' data.
+Compute nodes that are responsible for executing customer code are isolated such that they do not have access to the rest of the compute and database infrastructure.
 Additionally, each execution of an integration is run in a distinct environment in such a way that one integration cannot access another integration's execution environment.

 Data traffic between your client and our platform is encrypted both in transit and at rest.
 We ensure that all data flows across the network remain encrypted at all points of transfer using TLS1.2 or later encryption.